You are here

 KRYSTEXXA should be administered in a healthcare setting by healthcare providers prepared to manage infusion reactions.
 Patients should be pre-treated with antihistamines and corticosteroids.
 KRYSTEXXA should be infused slowly over no less than 120 minutes.
 In the event of an infusion reaction, the infusion should be slowed, or stopped and restarted at a slower rate.

-G6PD Deficiency Associated Hemolysis And Methemoglobinemia
+G6PD Deficiency Associated Hemolysis and Methemoglobinemia

 Life threatening hemolytic reactions and methemoglobinemia have been reported with KRYSTEXXA in patients with glucose-6-phosphate dehydrogenase (G6PD) deficiency.
-Because of the risk of hemolysis and methemoglobinemia, do not administer KRYSTEXXA to patients with G6PD deficiency [see CONTRAINDICATIONS].
+Because of the risk of hemolysis and methemoglobinemia, do not administer KRYSTEXXA to patients with G6PD deficiency [see Contraindications (4)].
 Screen patients at risk for G6PD deficiency prior to starting KRYSTEXXA.
 For example, patients of African, Mediterranean (including Southern European and Middle Eastern), and Southern Asian ancestry are at increased risk for G6PD deficiency.

 Gout Flares